mrjxtr/Tokyo_AirBnb_Analysis_Project/README.md

 [![Dashboard](reports/figures/Tokyo_Airbnb_Competition_and_Pricing.png)](https://public.tableau.com/views/Book3_17249856024470/Dashboard2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

-As the original goal of the analysis was to determine competition and pricing in Tokyo, the dashboard was created for that main purpose in mind to providing a comprehensive view of the data.
+As the original goal of the analysis was to determine competition and pricing in Tokyo, the dashboard was created with that main purpose in mind, to provide a comprehensive view of the data.

 ## Step 5 - Insights and Recommendations 🧠 <a name="inightsandrecommendations"></a>